tylerlee/chartabull/README.md

   - secondaryColor
     - default: #dedede

-### Progress Bar
+### Bar Chart

 #### Attributes:
-- type: progress
+- type: bar
-- values: array of two values [current, total] from which a percentage will be generated
+- values: array of values (in order you want them to appear, the total value is the text displayed on top of the chart)

 ### Global options available:
   - textPadding (default: 20px)